josherrickson/stata2/stata_markdown/02-summarizing-data.md

 If you are familiar with regression, you should be able to see how useful this might be!

-Finally, we can see all saved commands with `dir`, drop a specific estimation command with `drop`, or remove all with `clear`:
+Finally, we can see all saved estimates with `dir`, drop a specific estimation command with `drop`, or remove all with `clear`:

 ~~~~
 <<dd_do>>